Los Angeles school shooting considered 'unintentional,' police say

 The shooting, which left four students and an adult injured at the Sal Castro Middle School, is being considered "unintentional," said Los Angeles Police Department spokesman Tony Im.

 Detectives are continuing to investigate the shooting.
 Lt.
-Chris Ramirez with the LAPD said negligent can mean many things, but most likely a "mishandling.
+Chris Ramirez with the LAPD said negligent can mean many things, but most likely a "mishandling."

 "This continues to be an active investigation," according to a LAPD statement.
 "However, at this time, the information suggest that this was an isolated incident, involving the negligent discharge of a firearm, where innocent children and a staff member were unfortunately injured."